XilinJia/Xilinota/readme/welcome/2_importing_and_exporting_notes.md

 # Importing and exporting notes

+## Importing from Joplin

+Started from a fork of Koplin, Xilinota maintains to be compatible with Joplin in most aspects.
+The simplest way to import from Joplin on the desktop is to copy or rename the two config directories of Joplin.
+The two directories generally are Joplin and Joplin-desktop under "${HOME}/.config".
+Consult Joplin related materials for details.
+Otherwise, you can import the JEX file exported from Joplin.

 ## Importing from Evernote

 Xilinota can import complete Evernote notebooks, as well as notes, tags, images, attached files and note metadata (such as author, geo-location, etc.) via ENEX files.